Support The Crespogram

 I can understand Noriega's position that by giving Carollo some money he reduced the chances of Carollo coming after him for one thing or another, but that the prevailing view of how to deal with a bully like Carollo is to concede to his demands only emboldens him into thinking he can get away with even more outrageous acts of thuggery, and ends up costing the taxpayers, who at the end of the day are the ones whose money is being used to pay off Carollo.

 To date, the MPA has paid to total of $39,200 for talent and production.
 The detailed list provided by the MPA below identifies who got paid, and the amounts.

-In January of this year I continued raising questions as to how much these events were actually costing the city, and why was the city providing the liability insurance for this event given that America TeVe was videotaping these events and then turning around and broadcasting them on Sundays as Specials, and selling advertising?
+In January of this year and why was the city providing the liability insurance for this event given that America TeVe was videotaping these events and then turning around and broadcasting them on Sundays as Specials, and selling advertising?

 Under the guise of a so-called public event, a local TV station was actually generating content from which they were making money, and to this day, the city, and most especially the City Attorney has refused to produce a contract between the city and this TV station making any of this legal.

 And not only is it bullshit, but as predicted, it's bullshit that was destined from the beginning to have a very short term life expectancy, since as I revealed in a post earlier in the week, people have quit showing up.